cynthiatreger/phsm-traffic-inspection/README.md

 This design is a good option when performing SNAT on the Firewall is not approved by network security teams, requiring instead to keep the source and destination IPs unchanged for traffic crossing the Firewall.

-**Concept**: This architecture leverages a reverse proxy, deployed in a dedicated subnet in the PHSM VNet directly or in a peered VNet:
-* Instead of sending traffic to the PHSM devices, the destination is set to the reverse proxy IP, located in a subnet that does not have the restrictions of the PHSM delegated subnet: both NSGs and UDRs can be configured, and combined with a Firewall in the central hub.
+**Concept**: This architecture leverages a reverse proxy, deployed in a dedicated subnet in the PHSM VNet directly or in a peered VNet.
+Instead of sending traffic to the PHSM devices, the destination is set to the reverse proxy IP, located in a subnet that does not have the restrictions of the PHSM delegated subnet: both NSGs and UDRs can be configured, and combined with a Firewall in the central hub.

 **Architecture diagram**: